tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

 14. On the Field Properties panel to the right add the following
-      - FieldName = orderDetails
+      - FieldName = accountDetails
-      - Description = Order Details
+      - Description = Account Details
       - Type = Object

     <!--